Jermish0/Jermish0/README.md

 - 👋 Hi, I’m @Jermish0
 - 👀 I’m interested in learning new languages and working on various projects in diverse fields.
-- 🔭I'm currently working on website creation using Flask on my other account JermishSchool
+- 🔭I'm currently working on website creation using a Flask framework
 - 🌱 I’m currently learning/ working with Flask, CSS/HTML, Python, MongoDB
 - 📫 How to reach me jjermish244@gmail.com